-The article, which was picked up by many other media outlets, describes US intervention on a resolution that was ultimately adopted at the annual gathering in May 2018 of the World Health Assembly (WHA), the chief governing body of the WHO.
+The article, which was widely circulated, describes US intervention on a resolution that was ultimately adopted at the annual gathering in May 2018 of the World Health Assembly (WHA), the chief governing body of the WHO.
 My personal view is that this effort to condemn the US actions has actually been influenced largely by opponents of an inclusive multi-stakeholder platform for infant and young child nutrition.
 Whatever the rationale might have been for the US to do what it did, I believe that the critics have misrepresented the impact of the US position.

 The significance of different attitudes and policies on migration has been on my mind for some time.
 The anti-immigrant rhetoric and actions of the current occupant of the White House are deeply distressing – worse and worse, it seems, and without any end to the disregard of human rights and rejection of humanitarian standards.
 The impasse on reforming immigration laws in the US is aggravated by this erratic and inflammatory figure who happens to be President.
 But then comes Aquarius!
 And here we are in France, coping with yet another set of complexities (and barriers) to resolving the suffering of current migrant populations.
 Things are not so clear-cut, in either place, the US or France.
 But we start with our French vantage point before moving on to the broader picture.
 Continue reading “The Aquarius Challenge to France”

 The commentary for this first week of March was intended to focus on the various controversies and advances on gender that are being featured around International Women’s Day.
 In spite of the turbulence with which this month has opened (in both weather and trade politics!), it is still timely to touch on a number of these developments – especially since we can cheer the momentum leading to a declaration on gender and trade at the WTO.
 See photo below from a panel at the WTO just one year ago.